webis-de/mastodon-search/README.md

 wget https://nodes.fediverse.party/nodes.json
 ```

-Now, let's enrich the list of instances with global and weekly activity stats.
+Now, enrich the list of instances with global and weekly activity stats.
 Be aware that the below command can take a few hours to complete:

 ```shell